Incorporating Event-Specific Training

 • Efficient loading and placement strategies

-Technique often determines success more than raw strength.
+Technique often determines success more than raw strength does.

 Managing Fatigue

 Event work is physically and neurologically demanding.
-Programming must account for:
+Your programming has to account for:

 • Recovery between sessions